semaphoreui/semaphore-docs/administration-guide/cli.md

 # CLI

 {% hint style="info" %}
 For Semaphore installed via Snap you should use `sudo` for using CLI.
-This is completely safe because Semaphore working in a [strict mode](https://snapcraft.io/docs/snap-confinement).
+This is completely safe because Semaphore works in a [strict mode](https://snapcraft.io/docs/snap-confinement).
 {% endhint %}

 ### Version